IBM-Cloud/docs/services/blockchain/index.md

 # Getting started with IBM {{site.data.keyword.blockchain}}
 {: #gettingstartedtemplate}
-Last updated: 13 October 2016
+Last updated: 10 November 2016
 {: .last-updated}

 **ATTENTION:** Before using either the Starter Developer plan (Beta) or the High Security Business Network plan (GA), you must read the technical and support information in [What you need to know](needtoknow.html).